-- Data entry for prolonged periods of time. - Documentation filing and control (on a continuous basis). - General housekeeping. - Repeatedly being asked to clean, calibrate, maintain lab equipment especially if not directly related to the lab work being done day-to-day. - Exclusively and Spending excessive time updating minor changes to production documentation (e.g. SOPs, MBRs). - Exclusively and Spending excessive periods of time photocopying and printing.
+- Data entry for prolonged periods of time. - Documentation filing and control (on a continuous basis). - General housekeeping. - Repeatedly being asked to clean, calibrate, maintain lab equipment especially if not directly related to the lab work being done day-to-day. - Exclusively or spending excessive time updating minor changes to production documentation (e.g. SOPs, MBRs). - Exclusively or spending excessive periods of time photocopying and printing.